 Valuation assumptions are reviewed and updated annually.
 Changes in assumptions can increase (decrease) policy liabilities.
 The most significant assumption changes are set out in the table below.

-2021 2020
+2022 2021

-Lapse \$ 41,122 \$ 74,429
+Lapse \$ - \$ 41,122

-Expense - (8,435)

-Mortality/morbidity - (23,532)

-Investment (1,040) (92,294)
+Investment - (1,040)

-Modeling refinements and other - 9,066

-Total method and assumption changes \$ 40,082 \$ (40,766)
+Total method and assumption changes \$ - \$ 40,082

 (e) Composition of assets supporting liabilities and surplus